Shatrughna-Chaurasia/Shatrughna-Chaurasia/README.md

 - 👋 Hi, I’m @Shatrughna-Chaurasia
 - 👀 I’m interested in Data science
-- 🌱 I’m currently Pursuing M.sc statistics from IIT Kanpur
+- 🌱 I’m currently Pursuing Phd in Data Science from IIT Ropar
 - 💞️ I’m looking to collaborate on Data science project
 - 📫 How to reach me ...